Lovrom8/RSMods/README.md

 the file is enough.

 Requirements are upstream's: Steam Rocksmith 2014 Remastered on Windows, and the MS Visual C++ 2015-2019 redistributable.
-The preferred engine additionally needs [RS_ASIO](https://github.com/mdias/rs_asio) and an ASIO audio interface, which is the setup most interface players already have.
+The ASIO engine additionally needs [RS_ASIO](https://github.com/mdias/rs_asio) and an ASIO audio interface, which is the setup most interface players already have.